Nenkai/relink-modding/docs/models/exporting.md

 This will create a new JSON file in the Flatbuffers directory.

-Using the exported JSON as a reference, update the .minfo JSON as follows:
+Using the Blender exported JSON as a reference, update the JSON in the flatc directory as follows:

 * For each entry in LODInfos:
     * Replace `MeshBuffers`, `Chunks`, `VertCount`, `PolyCountX3`, and `BufferTypes` with the ones in the exported JSON.